-Choosing the right siding for your home is often a tug-of-war between your heart and your head.
+Choosing the right siding for your home is often a tug-of-war between your heart and your head when planning a full residential siding project.
 Your heart might yearn for the authentic, rustic charm of natural wood—the material that has defined American homebuilding for centuries.
 Meanwhile, your head is likely doing the math, calculating maintenance costs, longevity, and the potential for headaches down the road.

 In the battle of wood siding vs fiber cement, the aesthetic gap has narrowed significantly, but the performance gap remains wide.
 For homeowners in the Sacramento area, where blistering summers and wet winters test the limits of exterior materials, the question isn’t just about what looks best on day one.
 It is about what happens on day 1,000.